- 6 points

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) mid-semester test; (2) programming project; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) mid-semester test; and (3) final exam.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.